So you've decided that you want to travel. Maybe on your own. Perhaps around the world. And now you have to break the news to your parents.

 Some parents will be supportive of your plans to travel.
 They'll be proud that you want to see the world, and be excited for you.
 Others, however, will react differently.

-If they aren't supportive even after you prove to them how smart you are and how much planning you've done, the worst thing you can do is throw a tantrum.
+If they aren't supportive even after you prove to them how much planning and research you've done, the worst thing you can do is throw a tantrum.
 If you're trying to prove to your parents that you are mature enough to tackle the world on your own, the very worst thing you can do is break down like a bratty teenager who just got grounded for trying to sneak out of the house.

 Instead of pouting and locking yourself in your room if your parents are against your desire to travel, try listening to their concerns instead.
 Try to understand where they're coming from.
 It may be difficult, but your parents will probably have some valid concerns.
 And, if you've done your homework, perhaps you'll be armed with some valid ways to reassure them about your plans.